-As of December 31, 2019, 21% of the Fund's capital was attributable to two investors.
-The actions of these investors may have a material impact on the Fund.
+As of December 31, 2022, 15% (2021: 13%) of the Company's capital was attributable to one (2021: one investor) investor.
+The actions of this investor may have a material impact on the Company.

 7. Financial Risk Management

 The Company's investment activities expose it to various types of risk which are associated with the financial assets and markets in which it invests.